 - Stay in the comfort zone: Despite those changes, the universe should feel sufficiently familiar that fans of the first can fit comfortably back into it.
 Characters should not be so different that they are unrecognisable.
 Plots should adhere to what is reasonable based on the foundations set down in the first.

-- Fresh blood: Do not bring back old characters for old character’s sake.
+- Fresh blood: Do not bring back old characters for the sake of it.
 New fans will wonder what the hell they are doing there and old fans will feel they have been cheated out of a cameo.
 Similarly, inject new characters if the plot calls for it.